About me

 My peer-reviewed scholarly research explores aspects of journalists’ professional identity.
 I’m an advisor (and founding Principal Investigator) for the Canadian Worlds of Journalism Study, an editorial board member of Journalism Studies, and the executive producer of After Fact (2020) a cinema-verité movie by Lindsay Fitzgerald documenting the working lives of four journalists in the midst of a news-business crisis.

-My first professional passion was journalism and as I approach the end of my academic career it is to journalism that I’ve returned.
+In my beginning was the 1953 birth in Benoni, South Africa of a small human who never got especially large.
 I sold my first freelance article at the age of 15 to The Cape Argus in Cape Town and wrote news stories about apartheid that were published in English and in translation in local and European newspapers.
-My last and politically riskiest job in South Africa was as editor of the Anglican Church’s monthly paper, for which exposing the impacts of apartheid on people’s lives was a core journalistic mission.
+My last and politically riskiest job in South Africa was as editor of the Anglican Church’s newspaper, for which exposing the impacts of apartheid on people’s lives was a core journalistic mission.

-After coming to TorontoMet (then known as Ryerson University) in 2001, I have had successive academic leadership positions including chair of the School of Journalism (2011-2016) and the Associate Dean for Undergraduate Education and Student Affairs in The Creative School (then known as the Faculty of Communication and Design) from 2017 to 2019.
+I started teaching journalism at TorontoMet (then named Ryerson University) in 2001 and occupied successive academic leadership positions including Chair of the School of Journalism (2011-2016) and then Associate Dean for Undergraduate Education and Student Affairs in the Faculty of Communication and Design from 2017 to 2019.
 I was the founding editor of J-Source (2007-2009) and chaired the ethics advisory committee of the Canadian Association of Journalists from 2009 to 2016.

 I’ve been lucky in academic life and grew especially passionate about teaching ethics and feature writing.
 I’ve come to believe that encouragement and empathic engagement with young adults’ minds is more important long-term than the ephemeral knowledge and skills one can share as a teacher.
 It’s also a privilege to have supervised 25 graduate research projects and my federal-government grants helped several young research assistants afford university degrees.